Some device configurations can change while the app is running. These include, but aren't limited to:

 }

-- Configuration changes: Configurations change through user interaction.
+LocalConfiguration. - Configuration changes: Configurations change through user interaction.
 For example, the user might change device settings or how they physically interact with the device.
-The configuration will change; there's no way to "prevent" configuration changes.
+There's no way to prevent configuration changes.

-In order to provide a good user experience, observe the following:
+To provide a good user experience, observe the following best practices:

-- Configuration changes are frequent: Don't assume configuration changes are rare or never happen, regardless of API level, form factor, or UI toolkit.
+- Be prepared for frequent configuration changes: Don't assume that configuration changes are rare or never happen, regardless of API level, form factor, or UI toolkit.
 When a user causes a configuration change, they expect apps to update and continue to work correctly with the new configuration.

 Handle size-based config changes

-Size-based configuration changes can happen at any time.
-This happens more often when your app runs on a large screen device where users can enter the multi-window mode.
-They would expect your app to work well in that environment.
+Size-based configuration changes can happen at any time and are more likely when your app runs on a large screen device where users can enter multi-window mode.
+They expect your app to work well in that environment.

 There are two general types of size changes: significant and insignificant.
-A "significant" size change is one where a different set of alternative resources apply to the new configuration due to a difference in screen size, such as width, height, or smallest width.
-These resources include those that the app defines itself, and any of its libraries containing resources.
+A significant size change is one where a different set of alternative resources applies to the new configuration due to a difference in screen size, such as width, height, or smallest width.
+These resources include those that the app defines itself and those from any of its libraries.

 system doesn't recreate the Activity.
 Instead, it receives a call to